-Dauch Photography Reveals Top 5 Things that Make Brides to Be Late to their Own Weddings
+Top 5 Reasons Why 80% Brides Are Late to their Own Weddings

-It’s very easy for single ladies to criticize a bride for coming late to her wedding ceremony location but sadly most of those critics will end up making the same mistakes on their own wedding day.
+It’s very easy for single ladies to criticize a bride for showing up late to her wedding, but sadly, most of those critics will end up making the same mistakes on their own wedding day.
 As an experienced wedding and lifestyle photographer, I have the privilege to share with you some behind-the-scenes common mistakes that make can any bride arrive late to her wedding ceremony (church) venue.
-Please note the tips I will provide here are purely based on my personal observations while working very closely with my wedding clients.
+Please note that the tips I will provide here are purely based on my personal observations while working very closely with my wedding clients.
 Enjoy and take action!